 The other man in the OEC Facility is Richard Akpan.
 Although the police claim to have caught him with a stolen vehicle, Richard was imprisoned for 4 years without trial.
 He is currently sharing the OEC Foundation quarters with Towei.
 When asked what he wants to do now he is out of prison, he says he wants to be a commercial driver.
 Currently, the OEC Foundation is helping him find his way through driving school.

 The mission of the foundation is to help groom young men into a version of themselves they can be proud of; to provide the care and attention that they need to recover from what the harsh realities inflicted upon them in prison.
 Our vision is to give each man a reason to believe in the possibilities of their dreams.
 We aim to provide them with the assurance that they are members of society, and good can still come out of them irrespective of their past lives.
 At this point we operate as a half-way house, providing legal services and shelter to ex-convicts trying to find their way without family support.
 The Okechukwu Emmanuel Foundation has a residential facility where the young men are housed, fed, and taught leadership, entrepreneurship, and collaboration skills for the period of 6 months in a well furnished 3 bedroom bungalow apartment located in Sango-tedo (Lekki, Lagos state).
-After the period of 6months they are set up by the foundation into the business of their choice.

 Our facility can only accommodate 3 prisoners at this date, but in the future, we are hoping to expand in order to reach more people.